yeukhon/minion-bootstrap/README.md

 Launching with Vagrant
 ----------------------

-You can adopt the sample Vagrantfile directly from ``vagrant/32`` or ``vagrant/64``.

-    $ cp -r vagrant/32 ~/workstation

-Change ``32`` to ``64`` if you plan to create a 64-bit Ubuntu 12.04.2 LTS.

-If the assumption above do not hold (ie. you are using a directory), change the ansible configuration in ``Vagrantfile``.
-You can always adjust the memory usage and number of
-CPU core for the VM by editing the Vagrantfile.

-Next, create an inventory file:
+First, create an inventory file:

     $ cp inventory.example testing

+If you want to use your own fork instead of mozilla master repos, you should modify the inventory file ``testing``, and change
+``mozilla`` to your github's user name.

+You can adopt the sample Vagrantfile directly from ``32`` or ``64``.

+    $ cd 32     if you want 32-bit
+    $ cd 64     if you want 64-bit

+You can always change configuration in this Vagrantfile.
+For example, adjust the memory usage or CPU core number.

 If you want to use **install** instead of **develop** mode, open ``Vagrantfile``